wachidsusilo/WebSocket/README.md

 ## WebSocket
-Simple WebSocket Library for Arduino, ESP8266, and ESP32.
+Simple WebSocket Library for ESP8266 and ESP32.
 This library can support any network interface.
-You have to create a class which is inheriting `TCPClient` and `TCPServer`.
+If you are not using `WiFi`, you have to create a class which is inheriting `TCPClient` and `TCPServer`.
 Please note that you need to `override` the pure virtual methods.
-You can look into `TCPWiFiClient.h` and `TCPWiFiServer.h` as an example about how to do it.
+You can look into `TCPWiFiClient.h` and `TCPWiFiServer.h` as an example.

 ## Examples
 All of these examples are available in the examples directory.
-For ESP8266 (or any other platform except ESP32), you need to poll the event in your `void loop()` routine.
+For ESP8266, you need to poll the event in your `void loop()` routine.
 On the ESP32, this event polling is done using `FreeRTOS` task.

 ### 1. ESP8266 as Client
 ````c++